AleksueiR/dqvue/docs/api.md

 </dv-section>
 ```

-No extra JavaScript code is required with this setup - DV Sections will be auto-bootstrapped when
+No extra JavaScript code is required with this setup - DV Sections will be auto-bootstrapped (data or its promise has to be added to the global scope before the template is parsed).
-their respective data/configs become available.

 DV Sections can be retrieved using their ids specified in the template: